 The Sun Conure Connection

-Recently, scientists involved in gene-mapping visited the closest living relative of the Carolina Parakeet, the Sun Parakeet.
-The Sun Parakeet is found in the South American tropical regions.
-They are themselves considered a threatened species with more of the bird living in homes rather than the wild.
-Also known as the Sun Conure, this bird is the one that has yielded up its genome as a guide for the evolutionary biologists in mapping the genome of the extinct Carolina Parakeet.
+Recently, scientists involved in gene-mapping visited the closest living relative of the Carolina parakeet, the sun parakeet.
+The sun parakeet is found in the South American tropical regions.
+They are themselves considered a threatened species.
+More sun parakeets live in homes rather than the wild.
+Also known as the sun conure, this bird is the one that has yielded up its genome as a guide for the evolutionary biologists in mapping the genome of the extinct Carolina parakeet.
 With DNA extracted from a stuffed bird, the scientists completed their studies to learn how the US-based parakeet actually declined and died off.

 In time, DNA extraction and genome mapping could become a boon.
-For now, such technology is a tool for better discoveries as we move towards a better tomorrow.
-Interestingly, the Carolina Parrot had an appetite for cockleburs.
-The common cocklebur is a plant that is toxic to animals…except for the Carolina Parakeet once upon a time.
+For now, such technology is a tool for better discoveries as we move toward a better tomorrow.
+Interestingly, the Carolina parakeet had an appetite for cockleburs.
+The common cocklebur is a plant that is toxic to animals — except for the Carolina parakeet, once upon a time.
 The consumption of the plant left the bird a toxic meal for predators.
 And yet, the native parakeet was immune.
-This same study provided the answer to the bird’s safe eating of the plant – two proteins that interacted with the poison to make the deadly plant safe.
+This same study provided the answer to the bird’s safe eating of the plant — two proteins that interacted with the poison to make the deadly plant safe.